-After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone.
-After this, the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.
+After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximise the oil’s protective qualities and further extend the life span of the colour tone.
+After this, the re-treatment regime is the same as for a timber stain, but only requiring 1 coat of oil being applied each time.

-Changing from stain to Oil
+Changing from stain to oil

 If your Cedar has been stained and you want to change to a wood oil, it may be possible to do a chemical or paint strip of the cladding to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.

 Call us now on 0800 888 091 to find out which option is best for you.

 Or book a visit for a no obligation assessment and quote.